Recalling Calvin Coolidge: A Man of Noble Character by Jerry L. Wallace

 He was a first rate politician and a consistent vote getter, especially good at attracting Irish Democrat voters, many of whom were enthusiastic for him.
 He managed all his early campaigns on his own, and he won each race but one, a seat on the Northampton school committee in 1905.
 He always ran positive campaigns focusing on the issues.

 Voters came to see Coolidge as a man of character who knew his business and could be trusted to do the day’s work.
 Moreover, there was never a hint of scandal, personal or political, attached to his name.
-Having the people’s confidence served Coolidge well as a public figure, as, for instance, when, as a newly installed president, he had to resolve the messy scandals left him by the Harding Administration.
+Having the people’s confidence served Coolidge well as a public figure when, for instance, he had to resolve the messy scandals left him by the Harding Administration after assuming the presidency.
 His great success as a politician was due to his listening to the people and doing what they wanted done.
 For example, as president, coming into office after the Great War, this would involve restoring the United States to a peacetime basis or, as Warren G. Harding so well put it, returning country to “normalcy.”[x]

 His grounding in politics, legislating, and public administration was thorough.
 He started at the bottom of the political ladder and worked his way to the top.
 He held both legislative and administrative positions—excelling at both, a rare combination in a politician.
 In his 23 years in elective office, the following are the eight positions he held by gift of the people, along with his dates of service.